 Language matters but is just one part of the equation.
 This underscores the need for brands to connect with Hispanics in a culturally relevant way.
 Just because Hispanics are consuming content in English, it doesn’t mean you shouldn’t incorporate Spanish into marketing campaigns, or because Latinos prefer speaking in Spanish you should do a direct translation into Spanish.

 Customer trust is based on consumers sharing their experiences with other consumers online and offline.
 Word-of-mouth is the leading influencer of consumer purchase decisions in the U.S. Notably, TV, radio, print, digital media, and offline events have a strong role to play in influencing word-of-mouth purchasing decisions.

 Latinos are very active on social media, sharing posts and comments on issues specific to their communities and culture.
 Online and offline experiences give them an opportunity to build a relationship with the brand and ammunition to talk about it.
 Over 68% of Hispanic brand mentions referenced some form of online or offline marketing, compared to 60% of non-Hispanics.

-The Keller Fay Groupstudy found that Hispanics are not only more likely to engage in word-of-mouth than the general public, but also more likely to pass along the information they hear to others.
-What’s better than learning about a product or service than from people you know and trust?
+The Keller Fay Group study found that Hispanics are not only more likely to engage in word-of-mouth than the general public, but also more likely to pass along the information they hear to others.
+What’s better than learning about a product or service from people you know and trust?

 Remember, emotions drive people to action and people tend to conform to what others are doing.
-So igniting an emotion and making content more observable makes it easier to talk, share, and take action when the content and experience is cultural relevant.
+So igniting an emotion and making content more observable makes it easier to talk, share, and take action when the content and experience are culturally relevant.